suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

     Help on method update in module netpyne.batchtools.runners:
     ...

-If there is an issue with installation, the following message will be presented instead when calling help on either function
+If there is an issue with the installation, the following message will be presented instead when calling help on either function

 .. code-block::